Draxhtar/Can-I-Eat-You/README.md

 # Can-I-Eat-You
-"Can I Eat You" Open Source Release
+[Can I Eat You]https://draxhtar.itch.io/can-i-eat-you Open Source Release

 The game was made for the **Brackeys Jam 2021.1** using **Unity**.
-So the source code might be a bit messy sometimes. https://draxhtar.itch.io/can-i-eat-you
+So the source code might be a bit messy sometimes.

 # Movement
 Animation method used for the player is inspired by the movement in the Hotline Miami.